Skip To Main Content

 Grad Walk

-On graduation morning, graduating seniors may choose to participate in the Grad Walk where they will walk the halls of the seven St. Bernard Parish public elementary schools in their cap and gowns.
-Seniors must sign up to participate on Graduate Checkout Day and meet in the main cafeteria at 8:00am on Thursday, May 8.
+Graduating seniors may choose to participate in the Grad Walk where they will walk the halls of the seven St. Bernard Parish public elementary schools in their cap and gowns.
+Seniors must sign up to participate on Graduate Checkout Day and meet in the main cafeteria at 8:00am on Friday, May 8.
 Students must ride the assigned school bus to each school for the event.
-All buses should return to CHS by 12:00pm.
+All buses should return to CHS by 12:30pm.

 Graduation Ceremony

-Graduation will be on Thursday, May 8, at 6:00pm on the CHS Football Field.
+Graduation will be on Wednesday, May 13, at 6:00pm on the CHS Football Field.
 Students must be on the field in their seat by 4:30pm in the cap and gown.
 The gates for guests will open at 5:00pm.
 Students may not wear any cords or medallions during the ceremony not issued by Chalmette High School.
 Only CHS honor cords and stoles may be worn.
+Graduation caps may NOT be decorated.

 Graduating with Honors